Big Book ‘Thumpers’

 A non-theistic spirituality

 More and more alcoholics are attracted to modern non-theistic spirituality.
 These days’ alcoholics are coming into recovery with a keen interest in mindfulness meditation, eastern mysticism, Buddhism, and New Age spirituality.
-These are paths that many AAs are now embracing in their work on steps eleven and twelve.
-The goal is contented sobriety through s a non-God-centered spiritual awakening.
+These are paths that many AAs are now embracing in their work on steps three, eleven, and twelve.
+The goal is contented sobriety through a non-God-centered spiritual awakening.

-This gives rise to an important question that begs an honest answer.
+The new ideas offered through modern spirituality raise an essential question that begs an honest answer.
 Suppose the Big Book fundamentalists are happy and secure in their relationship with God.
 Why do they get so defensive and hostile when confronted with atheists, agnostics, and freethinkers in AA?
-For someone who has come to love and serve God, to get defensive and aggressive towards alcoholics that have found a secular path to sobriety seems like a complete contradiction.
+To get defensive and aggressive to members who have found a secular path to sobriety seems like a complete contradiction.

 The General Service Office (GSO) of AA